LiTransProQA: an LLM-based Literary Translation evaluation metric with Professional Question Answering: Experiment results

-\paragraph{Translator votes improve metric performance.} Translator vote-weighted variants improve correlation and adequacy compared to unweighted scores, as shown in Table \ref{tab:translator_votes} and Figure \ref{fig:comparison} (appendix).
+\paragraph{Translator votes improve metric performance.} Translator vote-weighted variants improve correlation and adequacy compared to unweighted scores, as shown in Table \ref{tab:translator_votes}, Figure \ref{fig:comparison}, \zr{and significance analysis in Section \ref{apdx:improve_weights} (appendix)}.
 For \liteval, the weighted versions achieve a better score by nearly 0.01 in \acceq and over 4 points in adequacy compared to their unweighted versions.
 For \iyyer, weighting with translator votes is a key differentiator, with all evaluation cases showing improvements: 0.05 in \acceq, 0.02 in \kendall, and 3.5 points in adequacy. \paran shows similar gains in \acceq and adequacy.
 Overall, weighted scores yield average improvements of 0.02 in \acceq and 2 points in adequacy.
 These results demonstrate the value of incorporating professional translators' perspectives into the evaluation.

-\paragraph{\transpro achieves high adequacy, approaching student annotator performance.} For \liteval, \transpro's adequacy results closely reach student annotator performance across all three comparison cases, with the gap narrowing to less than 4 points for all cases.
-This marks a substantial improvement over existing SOTAs, which show gaps of 18.6 points for \textit{human > top systems}, 19.7 points for \textit{human > all systems}, and 23.7 points for \textit{human > all but top systems}.
-While \transpro has not yet matched the professional human translators' performance of nearly 90\% for \textit{human > top systems} \cite{zhang2024good}, it demonstrates noticeable progress toward human-level evaluation capabilities, highlighting its potential for literary MT evaluation.
+\paragraph{\transpro achieves high adequacy, approaching student annotator performance.} For \liteval, \transpro's adequacy results closely reach student annotator performance across all three comparison cases, with the gap narrowing to less than 4 points for all cases.\footnote{\zr{Our adequacy results differ from those reported in \citet{zhang2024good} for two reasons: (1) we partition the dataset into test and development sets and report results only on the test set, while also making these splits available for reproducibility; and (2) Table 3 in \citet{zhang2024good} uses only a subset of the full data (see their footnote 12 regarding the BWS samples).}} This marks a substantial improvement over existing SOTAs, which show gaps of 18.6 points for \textit{human > top systems}, 19.7 points for \textit{human > all systems}, and 23.7 points for \textit{human > all but top systems}.
+While \transpro has not yet matched the professional human translators' performance of nearly 90\% for \textit{human > top systems} \cite{zhang2024good}, it demonstrates noticeable progress toward human-level evaluation capabilities \zr{comparable to trained linguistics students}, highlighting its potential \zr{and room for future improvements} for literary MT evaluation.